ariel-research/eefpy/README.md

 # Repository Organization

-solver --- solver in C++ to solve the problem
+- `solver` --- solver in C++ to solve the problem
+- `COPYING` --- the GNU General Public License v3.0

 # Solver